What is Report + Support?

 What happens if I share my concerns anonymously?

-If you choose this route, (as with the above route where you share your concerns with your contact details) you will be asked a series of questions.
-These include what happened and some useful questions to help us understand more about the nature of your concern.
+If you choose this route, (as with the above route where you share your concerns with your contact details) you will be asked a series of relevant questions.
 It will also ask you about your reasons for anonymity.
-There are also some optional questions about where in the institute you are from.
+There are also some optional questions about where in the Institute you are from.
 There are also some optional diversity questions for monitoring purposes to help us understand any trends and help us build a picture at IDS.

-Your report once submitted will be viewed by the Report + Support Administrators (see below for a list of administrators).
+Your report, once submitted, will be viewed by the Report + Support Administrators.
 The administrators will first review the report to identify any significant risks that relate to duty of care or safeguarding.
-If no immediate significant risk are identified, no direct action will be taken to address the behaviour of an individual.
+If no immediate significant risks are identified, no direct action will be taken with an individual.
 However, the information shared will be used to identify any patterns or trends in behaviour and will inform strategic decisions and any preventative measures at organisational level.
 If any identifiable information is provided via anonymous reporting, the administrators will remove this when reporting on themes raised.

 We encourage you to submit a report with your contact details so we can work with you and take steps to resolve the issue.
 However, if you aren't yet ready, we respect your choice, and we can support you when you are ready.